gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

 * `styleBorderPixelWidthInt`
     * Description: This is the border width (as an integer) for the pixel width for the container holding the address suggestions.
     * Default: Integer 2.

+* `styleBorderRadiusInt`
+    * Description: This is the border radius (as an integer) in pixels for the container holding the address suggestions.
+    * Default: Integer 8.

 * `styleFontFamilyString`
     * Description: This is the font family string for the container holding the address suggestions.